Getting to Dahab

 “Trust me, trust me,” he reiterated, handing us the wrapped packages.
 “It’s a gift.”

-“Alright…” we respond, as we awkwardly sip our tea.
+“Alright…” we responded, as we awkwardly sip our tea.
 The tea was still too hot, but we were looking at each other and telepathically communicating that we needed to get out of there before he can try to sell us anything.

 Then he grabs a larger vial.
 “Which one did you like best?” he asked, pointing at the oils he let me smell.